The game that started it all

 - Mook Chivalry: The enemies all approach the hero one at a time and do not carry weapons.

-- Multiple Endings: In the remake.
-They're determined by your character — Mariko wants to be rescued by her True Love and is overjoyed when he arrives.
+- In the remake, they're determined by your character — Mariko wants to be rescued by her True Love and is overjoyed when he arrives.
 She is fairly accepting of the Monk, who secretly longed for her ever since catching a glimpse of her when she visited his temple.
 The Brute, however, slings Mariko over his shoulder caveman-style, though Mariko doesn't really complain all that much.
 The game then states that while "Mariko appreciates the Brute's bravery", the player should try again "with a rescuer that will make Mariko even happier".

 - Mystical White Hair: The original Mariko.